AnaCarolT/DSMovie/README.md

 # DSMovie
-Participate in the Project event done by prof Nelio for beginners and intermediate students for a better understanding of html.
+Participated in the Project event done by prof Nelio for beginners and intermediate students for a better understanding of html.